How to apply

 www.uniag.sk > International cooperation > Incoming students

-The regular language of instruction is Slovak, however our faculties offer wide range of courses in English language for foreign students.
+The regular language of instruction is Slovak, however, our faculties offer a wide range of courses in the English language for foreign students.
 Exchange students are required to have intermediate knowledge of English language (at least B1) in order to follow lectures and pass exams.

-SUA offers accomodation for its students and guests in 5 university dormitories - Akademická, Mladosť, Nová Doba, Anton Bernolák and Poľnohospodár.
+SUA offers accommodation for its students and guests in 5 university dormitories - Akademická, Mladosť, Nová Doba, Anton Bernolák and Poľnohospodár.
 Some of them are located within the campus, some are in the town.
 Units of 2 double rooms sharing a bathroom are available.
-Shared kitchen with cooking facilities and foodlockers is available on the floor.
+Shared kitchen with cooking facilities and food lockers is available on the floor.
 Wifi and cable internet connection is available in the rooms upon registration into the university network.
 International Relations Office book a place for you in our dormitories on the first come first served basis as soon as we have received your complete application.
-Number of places is limited.
+The number of places is limited.

 Rules of conduct:

 - Please remember to pay the rent on time

 - If you want to organise a party, keep in mind that your neighbours may not like it!
 Please respect the night quiet period from 10pm to 6am – no loud music or noise.

 - You are responsible for keeping your room and common areas including kitchen in order and clean, any damage will be at your expenses.

 - If you lose the key you will have to pay for the full set of a new lock and security keys (approx. 100 EUR)